Simple Pear Syrup Recipe

 • Use ripe fruit: Riper pears will always give you a sweeter syrup with a stronger pear flavor.

-• Choose quality honey: Raw or local honey makes a noticeable difference, adding a deeper and more complex flavor.
+• Choose quality honey: A good-quality honey adds a deeper, more complex flavor.

 • Infuse flavors: Drop in spices or herbs while it simmers if you want to give the syrup a fun twist.

-• Store in fridge: Keep the syrup in a glass container with a good lid and it will last about a month.
+• Store in fridge: Keep the syrup in a glass container with a good lid; it generally keeps well for about a month.

 • Freeze for later: Freeze in ice cube trays, then pop them out and thaw just what you need when you need it.